szczyglis-dev/py-gpt/README.md

 ```

 For the full import, catalog, runtime, script working-directory, resource, and security behavior, see the **Agent Skills** section in the documentation.

+# MCP Connectors

+PyGPT includes a built-in **MCP Connectors** manager for importing, browsing, and managing Model Context Protocol server definitions.
+Connectors are a convenience layer over the existing **MCP** plugin: imported definitions are normalized directly into the MCP plugin server registry, so there is no separate connector runtime or duplicate tool registry.

+Open **Config -> MCP... -> Connectors...** to manage them.
+The **Installed** tab lets you enable/disable connectors, add or edit entries manually, remove them, import configurations, and jump to the normal MCP plugin settings.
+Imported connectors are disabled by default until you explicitly enable them.

+The importer accepts GitHub/config URLs, local files, and folders.
+It recognizes common MCP configuration layouts used by Claude, Codex, OpenClaw, Cursor, VS Code, OpenCode, MCPorter, and compatible generic JSON, JSONC/JSON5, TOML, YAML, and YML files.
+Vendor-specific fields are normalized into PyGPT's MCP server format where supported, while additional metadata is preserved for reference.

+The **Explore** tab reads a JSON catalog.
+Its URL can be set with `connectors.catalog.url` in `config.json`; when no custom URL is configured, PyGPT uses the built-in catalog URL and can fall back to the bundled local catalog if that default remote catalog cannot be loaded.
+Catalog entries are selected explicitly with checkboxes and are installed disabled until enabled by the user.

+After a connector is enabled, the regular **MCP** plugin handles its transport, server connection/startup, tool discovery, cached tool metadata, allow/deny filtering, and execution.
+Local `stdio` servers and remote HTTP/Streamable HTTP or SSE servers are supported according to the MCP plugin configuration.

+Review imported connector commands, URLs, environment variables, HTTP headers, authorization data, working directories, and tool filters before enabling them.
+Local connectors may start external processes and remote connectors may send requests or credentials to external services.

+For the full import formats, catalog behavior, runtime mapping, and security notes, see the **MCP Connectors** section in the documentation.

 # Context and memory